Too hot to handle? Enjoying wines with Asian food

 In red wine, young and fruity low-tannin wines are much the best choice.
 Southern Italians such as Primitivo and Negroamaro can deal with meat dishes while South Africans swear by Pinotage.

 As with Indian cuisine, Chinese food is made up of a whole range of regional cuisines, but in Britain probably the most familiar style eaten is Cantonese.
 The emphasis is on textures and savoury sauces rather than combining spices.
 Vegetables, mushrooms, pork, duck and chicken, are all essential ingredients.
 Dishes are usually milder than in India but those classic sweet and sour elements present a challenge.
-Given that various Chinese dishes get served together find wine that will act as a good all-rounder.
+Given that various Chinese dishes get served together, the wine chosen has to act as a good all-rounder.

 Classic German white wines are a good idea.
 An off-dry German Riesling has both acidity and a delicate sweetness that is delightful with stir-fries and can handle sweet and sour.
 They also go well with pork dishes and crispy Peking duck pancakes.
 Aromatic grape varieties from Alsace such as Gewurztraminer and Pinot Gris pair well with saltier or soy-sauced dishes such as spare ribs.

 Most reds usually do not fare well with Chinese food and will feel heavy.
 Their tannins clash badly with salty foods, especially those with MSG, creating bitter tastes.
 Instead, low-tannin fruity young reds are a better choice, especially if chilled.
 Beaujolais is the first choice or maybe Valpolicella or Cabernet Franc from the Loire.
 Red wine that breaks this rule is Amarone, the heady dried-grape red wine from Italy, that works surprisingly well because of its smooth texture and sheer power.